Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/content/shared-index-content1.rst

 Secure Starting Procedure
 -------------------------

-With the NitroPad, malicious changes to the BIOS, operating system, and software can be easily detected.
+With the NitroPad and NitroPC, malicious changes to the BIOS, operating system, and software can be easily detected.
 For example, if you left your NitroPad in a hotel room, you can use your Nitrokey to check if it has been tampered with while you were away.
 If an attacker modifies the NitroPad’s firmware or operating system, the Nitrokey will detect this (instructions below).

-Each time you start the NitroPad, you should - if possible - connect your Nitrokey.
-If the Nitrokey is plugged in and the system has not been modified, the following screen will appear when the NitroPad is turned on.
+Each time you start the NitroPad or the NitroPC, you should - if possible - connect your Nitrokey.
+If the Nitrokey is plugged in and the system has not been modified, the following screen will appear when it is turned on.

 .. figure:: ../images/NitroPad-boot-process_0.jpeg
    :alt: img1

-The box marked in red contains the information that the BIOS has not been changed and that the shared secret of the NitroPad and the Nitrokey match.
+The box marked in red contains the information that the BIOS has not been changed and that the shared secret of the NitroPad or the NitroPC and the Nitrokey match.
 But this information is not sufficient, because an attacker could have faked it.
 If at the same time the Nitrokey also flashes green, everything is fine.
-An attacker would have to have had access to the NitroPad and Nitrokey to achieve this result.
+An attacker would have to have had access to the NitroPad or NitroPC and Nitrokey to achieve this result.
 It is therefore important that you do not leave both devices unattended.

-If the information on the NitroPad does not match the information on the Nitrokey, the background would turn red and the message “Invalid Code” would appear.
+If the information on the NitroPad or NitroPC does not match the information on the Nitrokey, the background would turn red and the message “Invalid Code” would appear.
 This could indicate that manipulation has taken place.